Urban flooding — and other complex, environmental challenges — can be solved when communities work together to share their experiences and knowledge.

 - Michael Drescher, The Conversation

-In this full day excursion, students will visit South Bank to investigate the effect of flood events on the natural and built environment; the effects that these have had on the people who use the area and consider what mitigation has been undertaken to minimise these effects in the future.
+In this full day excursion, students will visit South Bank to investigate the effect of flood events on the natural and built environment; the effects that these have had on the people who use the area and what mitigation has been undertaken to minimise these effects in the future.

-Students match the lines of a poem describing the changes on the South Bank of the river with paintings and photographs of the area from the time prior to the establishment of the Parklands.
+To consolidate their learning, students match the lines of a poem describing the changes on the South Bank of the river with paintings and photographs of the area from the time prior to the establishment of the Parklands.
 In this way, they begin to see how the characteristics of environments are influenced by humans in different times and places.

 In a self-guided portion of the excursion, which is conducted under close supervision by centre teachers, students follow a set of navigational instructions provided via an iBook to find their way to each of three areas along South Bank.
 At each place, through guidance, questioning, interrogation of digital resources and drama, the students carefully consider the effects of flood on the place and the people and learn more of the innovative ways in which the city has learned to live with the natural hazard of the river.
+With scaffolded support, students listen for key points and record these in note form to be expanded on in a later presentation.

 In the final part of the excursion, students adopt the role of an expert on flood to produce a digital presentation about the potential impact of inundation on their chosen area and the people who use it before discussing what has been done to protect that area in the future.
 This presentation can be used as part of teacher assessment of the unit.